I Corinthians 12:1-11

 As a young man, D. L. Moody was called upon suddenly to preach a funeral sermon.
 He hunted all through the Four Gospels trying to find one of Christ’s funeral sermons, but searched in vain.
 He found that Christ broke up every funeral He ever attended.
 Death could not exist where … More

 It is evident that God has a sequence of events that He follows in the resurrection.
-There is no such thing as a “general resurrection“ taught in the Scriptures.
+There is no such thing as a “general resurrection” taught in the Scriptures.
 Revelation 20 makes it clear that the dead are raised in two groups, with the millennium coming between.
-The Lord Jesus will have finally and completely put down all hostile powers and authority.
-Even death itself will at last be destroyed.
+Jesus will put down all hostile powers and authority finally and completely.
+Even death will be destroyed at last.

 Application